colinwilson/craft-hashme/README.md

-# Craft HashMe Filter Plugin
+# Craft Hash Me Filter Plugin
 This is a plugin for Craft CMS to generate a hash value of a string.

 Example usage in a template: